 The Beauceron is a dog of substance, is an active and serious working dog, with exceptional endurance, keen intelligence and obedience.
 Loyal and strongly devoted to his master, he is also a faithful family companion.
-Since the Beauceron has a well developed guarding instinct and is naturally distrusting of strangers, he lends himself well as a protector of house and home.
+Since the Beauceron has a well developed guarding instinct and is naturally distant with strangers, he lends himself well as a protector of house and home.
 His build, bearing, frank and unwavering expression demand respect wherever he goes.

 Although easily trainable and obedient, the Beauceron is not a dog for novice owners.
 These dogs have strong personalities and coupled with a strong need for both physical and mental outlets, this breed more often than not requires an experienced, dedicated and active owner.
 Under-stimulated dogs become difficult to live with and destructive.
 The decision of adding a Beauceron to ones household should be a well-contemplated one and although puppies are not readily available it is advisable to remain patient when selecting a breeder and puppy.